 Here’s another way to look at it: in BC, you can choose to buy renewable natural gas, which is just methane that comes from rotting manure or garbage, with minimal net carbon emissions.
 You’ll pay 40% more for renewable natural gas, so if you compare the cost of renewable natural gas to electricity used in a heat pump, you’re definitely going to come out ahead going electric.

 There’s a lot we can’t personally control when it comes to carbon emissions, including agriculture, waste, heavy industry, mining and logging.
 So we have to take the opportunities we can to cut our own carbon footprints.
-Getting your home off natural gas is one of the biggest steps you can take — and now with these rebates, it’s easier than ever.
+Getting your home off fossil fuels is one of the biggest steps you can take — and now with these rebates, it’s easier than ever.

 All the details